CTMarius/protractorStarterKit/README.md

 # Protractor Demo

 ### As of April 2023 Protractor will reach end of life and no support or updates will be offered.
-A separate branch is opened and dedicated to testing different alternatives to Protractor.
+This means this repo will also be deprecated.
+A separate branch is opened and dedicated to testing different alternatives.
 I will create a separate repository once the alternative will be up and running.

 ### Description: